Tonje Kjærgaard

 Tonje Kjærgaard (born 11 June 1975) is a Danish former team handball player, World champion, two times European champion and two times Olympic champion.
 She won a gold medal with the Danish national team at the 1996 Summer Olympics in Atlanta.
 Four years later she won a gold medal with the Danish national team at the 2000 Summer Olympics in Sydney.
-She also won the 1997 World Cup in Germany.
+She also won the 1997 World Cup in Germany, the first ever World Championship title for Denmark.

 National team

 Kjærgaard debuted on the Danish national team at only 18 years old.
 After the gold medal in Sydney, she retired from the national team, aged only 25.
 At that point, she had competed in 8 major international tournaments.

 Club career

 Kjærgaard played her entire senior career at Ikast fS and is considered an icon for the club.
 She played her first match at the club at the age of 17.
 She was part of 1997/1998 team to win the first Danish League in the club's history.
-For a period she captained the team, and to this day her shirtnumber (no. 3) is taken out of use.
+For a period she captained the team, and to this day her shirt number (no. 3) is taken out of use.
 She also won the Danish Cup three times with the club back-to-back-to-back between 1999 and 2001.
-In 2022 she won the EHF European League with the team.
+In 2002 she won the EHF European League with the team.